Symptoms Of A Bad ECU And Replacement Cost

 How To Reset A Check Engine Light

 In most modern cars, you’ll get a warning message and dashboard lights.
-In many cases, these display messages give you far more information than you’d otherwise have.
+In many cases, these display messages give you much more comprehensive information than you’d otherwise have.

-If any of your ECU control modules go bad, your car might tell you.
-Of course, it depends on the manufacturer’s system design.
+If any of your ECU control modules go faulty, your car might notify you.
+Of course, it depends on the manufacturer’s system setup.

 The Check Engine Light could signal that something has gone wrong with the ECM, PCM, or TCM.
-It might not illuminate if you have a problem with one of the other modules.
+It might not activate if you have an issue with one of the other modules.

 Poor Performance (In General)